-Patients with normal LDH levels and a tumour diameter ≤45 mm had a three-year survival rate of 53% with the combination therapy, compared with a survival rate of <10% for patients with an LDH greater than two times the upper limit of normal.
+Patients with normal LDH levels and a tumor diameter ≤45 mm had a three-year survival rate of 53% with the combination therapy, compared with a survival rate of <10% for patients with an LDH greater than two times the upper limit of normal.

-PR (tumour shrinks by 30% or more) CR (tumour disappears) ORR (PR + CR)
+PR (tumor shrinks by 30% or more) CR (tumor disappears) ORR (PR + CR)

 Vemurafenib + cobimetinib 57 10 68

 Vemurafenib + placebo 40 4 45

 Graphic 8.
-Tumour responses in the CO-BRIM study.
+Tumor responses in the CO-BRIM study.